-23. The landlord submitted a copy of a termination notice issued on 20 October 2022 with an effective date of 31 October 2022 (L#5).
+23. The landlord submitted a copy of a termination notice with an issue date of 16 February 2023 and a stated move out date of 28 February 2023 (L#6).
 The notice was a standard notice of termination under Section 19 of the Residential Tenancies Act, 2018.
-The landlord testified that the termination notice was hand delivered on the day it was issued by the building manager.
+The landlord testified that the termination notice was served by email on 10 February 2023 and also posted to the tenant's door on 16 February 2023.
+Proof of email service on 10 February 2023 to [REDACTED] was provided and the landlord testified that she issued the notice dated 16 February 2023 at this same time (L#7).

-24. According to the landlord's records, the tenant owed \$316.00 in rent on the day the termination notice was issued.
-The landlord is seeking an order for vacant possession of the rented premises because arrears remain on the account.
+24. According to the landlords' records, the tenant owed \$1,450.00 in rent on the day the termination notice was issued.
+The landlord are seeking an order for vacant possession of the rented premises because arrears remain on the account.
+Landlord1 testified that she knows the tenant remains in the premises because she had the police conduct a welfare check on him during the evening of 10 April 2023 after he failed to respond to communication efforts related to reports of water entering the rental premises below.